Sveske-Juice/declarative-jellyfin/README.md

     * Branding settings
 * Automatic backups
 * API keys

-> [!WARNING]
-This project is still in early stage, so beaware of bugs.
-It is highly recommended to manually take a backup of your jellyfin directory (usually `/var/lib/jellyfin`) if you're migrating, even though this script takes automatic backups before doing anything.

 # Documentation
 Automatically generated documentation outlining all options is available in [documentation.md](https://github.com/Sveske-Juice/declarative-jellyfin/blob/main/documentation/documentation.md)